jmerle/png-to-box2d/README.md

   OUTPUT  [default: {INPUT}.json] where the generated JSON file should be placed

 OPTIONS
   -h, --help       show CLI help
+  -o, --overwrite  overwrite the output file if it exists

 EXAMPLES
   $ png-to-box2d generate castle.png